Tensor decomposition to Compress Convolutional Layers in Deep Learning: Introduction

-Although deep learning has shown its strength in processing high dimensional and large-volume data, the model complexity and computational cost are still significant and hard to adapt the models to devices with limited computational resources.
-Additionally, large parameter size makes features from the deep learning methods hard to interpret.
 Recently, more and more research works focus on compressing deep learning models as well as maintaining their performance.
 Given the fact that most of the trainable weights in Neural Network are in the tensor format and the operations in Neural Network can also be expressed as tensor operations, some research works tried to apply tensor decomposition techniques to project the weight tensors into a lower dimension space.
-For the weight tensor of the fully-connected layers (FC layers), a Tensor Train format (TT-format) was proposed to represent the weight tensor as the product of a series of lower-dimensional matrices \citep{Novikov2015}.
-Tucker Tensor Layer (TTL) was proposed to employ Tucker Decomposition to decompose the weight tensor of FC layers into a core tensor and factor matrices \citep{Calvi2019}.
-The main idea of these works is to approximate the high-dimensional weight tensor by using lower-dimensional matrices with fewer parameters and then to derive the gradients with respect to (w.r.t.) the decomposed components for parameter update.
-It is relatively straightforward to substitute decomposed components into expressions of FC layers.
-Since the Convolutional layer (Conv layer) of CNN may generate a large number of unknown parameters especially in very deep CNN models.
-CP-decomposition can be applied to decompose the weight tensor in the Conv layer to reduce the number of parameters \citep{Leb15}.
-The idea is to train the CNN model at first, and decompose the weight tensor, finally finetune the decomposed weights on the training data.
-However, this indirect training method will introduce extra computation cost in the training phase.
-Because there is no derivation of gradients w.r.t. the decomposed weights, it is impossible to train the decomposed weights from scratch directly.
+For the weight tensor of the fully-connected layers (FC layers), a Tensor Train format (TT-format) was proposed to represent the weight tensor as the product of a series of lower-dimensional matrices (\cite{Novikov2015}).
+Tucker Tensor Layer (TTL) was proposed to employ Tucker Decomposition to decompose the weight tensor of FC layers into a core tensor and factor matrices (\cite{Calvi2019}).
+The main idea of these works is to approximate the high-dimensional weight tensor by using lower-dimensional matrices with fewer parameters.
+These methods can compress the neural networks well and save computational resources.
+However, they have three limitations: (i) they are designed to replace weight tensor in FC layers and they do not work for Conv layers.
+It is much more challenging to substitute decomposed components into Conv layers than FC layers. (ii) neither Tensor Train decomposition nor Tucker decomposition is unique.
+Intuitively and practically, uniqueness tests whether one decomposition can uncover the actual latent components rather than an arbitrarily rotated version.
+The non-uniqueness of TT-format and Tucker-format parameters limit the interpretability of the features. (iii) the decomposed components given by TT-format or Tucker Decomposition include three-way tensors which cannot be regarded as the convolutional kernel along a specific dimension of the input.
+Since the Conv layer of CNN may generate a large number of unknown parameters, \cite{Leb15} {proposed to use CP-decomposition to decompose the weight tensor in the Conv layer to reduce the number of parameters.
+This method firstly trains a CNN model, and decomposes the weight tensor in the Conv layer, then replaces the original Conv layer with four stacked Conv layers and each of them is assigned a decomposed kernel as weights.
+The second step is to finetune the new CNN with four Conv layers on the training data.
+This method has three limitations: (i) it is an indirect training method, and it needs two-step training where CNN was trained multiple times.
+This may introduce extra computational cost; (ii) this method uses four new layers to replace the original Conv layer, which results in an increase in the depth of model; (iii) it lacks derivation of gradients with respect to (w.r.t). the decomposed weights and there are still theoretical gaps in the analysis of adapting CP-decomposition into Conv layer.}